maysnikolas/OpenAI-CodeRed-Full-Disclosure-2025/timeline/method/DESCRIPTION.md

 ## Observed Trigger Sequence
 1. User creates a new chat.
-2. User's **first message** contains a clear intent to process a PDF (e.g., "изучи пдф", "analyze pdf").
+2. User's **first message** contains a clear intent to process a PDF (e.g., "изучи пдф", "study the pdf").
 3. User's **second message** is a PDF file attachment.
 4.  **Result:** Session's feature flags are elevated for its entire duration.